-Future World: Where Art Meets Science at ArtScience Museum is a super kids friendly exhibition in Singapore.
-It is located in the iconic Marina Bay Sands area and definitely is a great place to go to with children.
+Future World: Where Art Meets Science at ArtScience Museum is a super kids- friendly exhibition in Singapore.
+It is located in the iconic Marina Bay Sands area and definitely is a great place to go to with toddlers, kids, tween and teens.

 ArtScience Museum looks like a giant lotus surrounded by a huge decorative pool where thousands and thousands of purple lilies bloom.
 Really an Instagrammable place if you’re looking for one!

 I can’t really count the number of times we’ve been there.
 Yes, we like it THAT much.
 I honestly think it’s an amazing place for children of all ages, though adults find it very entertaining too.

 The creators of this permanent (thankfully) exhibition aim to take visitors on an exciting journey of discovery through three key narratives- Space, Park and City in a Garden.